 New Community was born in 1968 from disorder, poverty and despair.
 The organization, founded by Father Linder and a dedicated group of associates that met at Queen of Angels Church, where he was a young parish priest, had no money and no political influence.
 It faced overwhelming odds against success.

-The original NCC Board of Directors included Willie Wright, President; Timothy Still, Vice President; Elma Bateman, Secretary; Arthur J. Bray, Msgr.
-Thomas J. Carey, Joseph Chaneyfield, Robert Curvin, Kenneth Gibson and Father Linder.
+The original NCC Board of Directors included Willie Wright, President; Timothy Still, Vice President; Elma Bateman, Secretary; Arthur J. Bray; Monsignor Thomas J. Carey; Joseph Chaneyfield; Robert Curvin; Kenneth Gibson; and Father Linder.

 A Bold Yet Simple Vision